|

 - Arms and Shoulders

-- Imagine there is a bar suspended above you that you
+- Imagine a bar suspended above you that you

 want to use to pull yourself up.
 Raise your hands, palms upward, above your